 The family was one of the first institutions that God established after He made man and the enemy has been attempting to destroy it since its inception.
 Today there are sons and daughters who don’t appropriately communicate with their parents and siblings who argue and scream at each other because of a “falling out”.
 Often in such situations, the rift is due to the fact that some family member(s) jumped to the wrong conclusion when they misunderstood something that was said or done.
 Pride then rears its ugly head and no one wants to “give in”.
-A family that was at one time close and loving is then ravaged with either bitter and angry silence, dissension and/or angry debate.
-God loves the family and He wants it restored to a loving and peaceful relationship.
+A family that was once close and loving is then ravaged with either bitter and angry silence, open dissension and/or angry debate.
+God loves the family and He wants it to consist of loving and peaceful relationships.

 We can learn wonderful lessons from the Old Testament

 So many Scriptures and events from the Old Testament provide good commonsense guidance for us today.
 Family issues and disputes didn’t just start to happen in our day, they have always been a problem.
-Let’s take a look at a particular situation in the Old Testament when a simple misunderstanding could have caused a major war among family members.
+Let’s take a look at a particular situation in the Old Testament when a simple misunderstanding could have been the cause of a major war among family members.

-The Gadites, Reubenites and One-half tribe of Manasseh (which I will refer to as the Trio for brevity) request land East of the Jordan River
+The Gadites and Reubenites request land East of the Jordan River

-In Numbers 32:20 three groups of the Israelites, The Gadites, Reubenites and one half of the tribe of Manasseh, requested of Moses that their inheritance is given on the East side of the Jordan river.
-They were cattlemen and, although God promised the Israelites Land on the other side of the Jordan, they (the Trio) felt that the land east of Jordan would be best for them because of their cattle.
-After they firmly promised to help their brothers conquer the land on the other side of the Jordan, Moses granted them their request and blessed them.
+In Numbers 32:2 two groups of the Israelites, The Gadites and Reubenites asked Moses to allow them to take land on the east side of the Jordan River as their inheritance, rather than the west side of the Jordan that all the other tribes would receive.
+They were cattlemen and, although God promised the Israelites that they would inherit land on the Westside, they felt that the Eastside would be best for them because of their cattle.
+After they firmly promised to help their brothers conquer the Westside, Moses granted them their request and blessed them.

-The time came to possess the Promised Land on the other side of the Jordan.
+The time came to possess the Promised Land on the west side of the Jordan.

 2 And said unto them, Ye have kept all that Moses the servant of the Lord commanded you, and have obeyed my voice in all that I commanded you: